leon-ai/leon/README.md

 ---

 **Note**
-> <sub>I'm focusing on another project, so the progress of this repo might slow down for a while.
-You can [subscribe here](https://www.producthunt.com/upcoming/2aud-io) to know when this project is up.</sub>
+> I'm focusing on another project, so the progress of this repo might slow down for a while.
+You can [subscribe here](https://www.producthunt.com/upcoming/2aud-io) to be part of the first ones.

 ## Introduction